Bats and the Law

 Defences

-1. Injured or disabled bats may be taken and possessed in order to look after them, with the sole purpose of releasing them once they are no longer disabled;
+1. Injured or disabled bats may be taken and possessed in order to look after them, with the sole purpose of releasing them once they are no longer disabled

-So what this means, is that if you intend to do any works which might affect bats or their roosts, such as work to old trees or in roofspaces, you must by law consult with Natural England or the other relevent body.
+So what this means, is that if you intend to do any works which might affect bats or their roosts, such as work to old trees or in roofspaces, you must by law consult with Natural England or the other relevant body.

 Rescuing bats